junxng/adv-rag-app-v2/README.md

 ## Fallback to FAISS

 If Pinecone is not available, the application will fall back to using FAISS as a local vector store.
 You can control this behavior with the `USE_FAISS_FALLBACK` environment variable.

+## MLOps Implementation

+This project implements MLOps best practices for reliable and scalable AI applications:

+1. **Monitoring and Observability**:
+   - Langfuse integration for LLM observability
+   - Structured logging for better debugging
+   - Performance metrics tracking

+2. **Testing Framework**:
+   - Unit tests for individual components
+   - Integration tests for service interactions
+   - Mocked AWS services for testing

+3. **CI/CD Pipeline**:
+   - GitHub Actions for automated testing
+   - Docker builds for consistent environments
+   - Deployment automation

+4. **Infrastructure as Code**:
+   - Docker Compose for local development
+   - Containerized services for portability

+For more details, see the [MLOps documentation](docs/mlops.md).